-ART-245 Intermediate Ceramics: Intermediate I
+ART-245 Ceramics: Intermediate I

-2-4 Units: 18-36 hours of lecture, 54-144 hours of laboratory, per term, SC, DG, CSU, UC
+3 Units: 36 hours of lecture, 72 hours of laboratory, per term, SC, DG, CSU, UC

-This is a course for students who wish to further their experience in ceramics.
-Students will learn more about ceramic materials, and will refine their skills in forming, wheel throwing, decorating and firing as applied to creating functional stoneware objects.
+This course builds on ceramic techniques and skills students gained by completing ART-146.
+Students will learn more about ceramic materials and will learn intermediate level skills in forming, wheel throwing, decorating, and firing as applied to creating functional stoneware objects.

-ART-246 Intermediate Ceramics: Intermediate II
+ART-246 Ceramics: Intermediate II

-2-4 Units: 18-36 hours of lecture, 54-144 hours of laboratory, per term, SC, DG, CSU, UC
+3 Units: 36 hours of lecture, 72 hours of laboratory, per term, SC, DG, CSU, UC

-This course is for students who wish to further their experience in ceramics.
-Students will learn more about ceramic materials, and will refine their skills in forming, wheel throwing, decorating and firing as applied to creating functional stoneware objects.
+This course builds on ceramic techniques and skills students gained by completing ART-245.
+Students will learn more about ceramic materials and will refine intermediate level skills in forming, wheel throwing, decorating, and firing as applied to creating functional stoneware objects.
 Students will develop a more individual approach to clay.
-Since this is a skill based course, basic knowledge can be acquired in one semester.
-In order to attain excellence, skills must be developed.